marmelab/FakeRest/README.md

           { id: 2, author_id: 1, title: 'Pride and Prejudice' },
           { id: 3, author_id: 1, title: 'Sense and Sensibility' }
         ]

+        // use _gt, _gte, _lte, or _lt suffix on filter names to make range queries
+        GET /books?filter={price_lte:20} // return books where price is less than or equal to 20 GET /books?filter={price_gt:20} // return books where price is greater than 20

         // when the filter object contains more than one property, the criteria combine with an AND logic GET /books?filter={published_at_gte:'2015-06-12',published_at_lte:'2015-06-15'} // return books published between two dates